R

 Riley, D. (2004).
 All mouth and no trousers: Linguistic embarrassments.
 Critical Quarterly, 46, 26-32.

-Rindner, E. (2005, April).
+Rindner, E. C. (2005, April).
 A phenomenological study of children and adolescents with Tourette's Syndrome regarding embarrassment: Who me?
 Couldn't be, but used to be!
 Paper presented at the meeting of the annual Midwest Nursing Research Society Conference, Cincinnati, OH.

 Riordan, C. A., Marlin, N. A., & Kellogg, R. T. (1983).
 The effectiveness of accounts following transgressions.
 Social Psychology Quarterly, 46, 213-219.